Pre-Law

 RAICHLE PRE-LAW CENTER

-Attend comprehensive presentation by Raichle Center Director Robert Klump and Desmond Law Society board member Stacey Moar, Esq. at which various aspects of the law school application process and the legal profession will be addressed.
+Attend comprehensive presentation by the Raichle Center Director covering the following aspects of the law school application process and the legal profession.
 All pre-law students are invited to attend.
 Fall

 Pre-Law Scholarship Competition

-Sophomores satisfying eligibility requirements may apply for a partial pre-law scholarship for their junior year; several scholarships are awarded on a competitive basis by or through the Pre-Law Committee.
+Sophomores satisfying eligibility requirements may apply for a partial pre-law scholarship for their junior year.
 Spring

 Junior Year